 Durham University has the highest expectations of all its academic staff at every stage of their career, as individuals and as part of an educational community.
 Your colleagues expect every individual to make a sustained contribution at the highest level to research and education, and to the University community.

-To be promoted to a Readership or a Professorship we therefore expect you to provide evidence which demonstrates your sustained and substantial experience and abilities as a teacher and as a leading independent researcher, at the highest international level, addressing major research questions which ensure that all of your research outputs and outcomes will be recognised internationally leading.
+To be promoted to a Readership or a Professorship we therefore expect you to provide evidence which demonstrates your sustained and substantial experience and abilities as a teacher and as a leading independent researcher, at a world class level, addressing major research questions which ensure that all of your research outputs and outcomes will be recognised internationally leading.

 You will also be expected to demonstrate how you have met the requirements of delivering learning and teaching at a senior level to the standards expected by Academic Progression Committee.
 This includes offering teaching that is research-led and this and your research supervision is underpinned by a reflective approach to enhancing significantly the learning experience of your students.
 Finally, as a senior member of staff, you will be expected to demonstrate leadership both within our University community and also externally in promoting the interests of the University.

 The number to be promoted to Readerships and Professorships in any one year is not subject to any quota but is determined in the light of the quality and quantity of applications as well as broader financial considerations.

 Promotion to a Readership or a Professorship is an acknowledgement that the majority of your work is at least internationally excellent in terms of originality, significance and rigour with a substantial number of outputs at the level of world-leading in terms of originality, significance and rigour (see paragraph 7, Research), that you have a sustained track record of publishing at this level and demonstrate the potential to continue to do this into the foreseeable future.